microsoft/CoseSignTool/CoseHandler.md

 * The **payload** that was signed (for detached signatures only.)
 Again, you can pass it in as a byte array, a stream, or a *FileInfo*.
 Which types you should use for signature and payload depends on your scenario.
   * Arrays and most stream types are limited to 2gb or less, so if you anticipate large payloads, either use *FileInfo*, *FileStream*, or a custom stream type that doesn't have a backing array.
-  * Payloads may be more than 2gb but signatures will not, because embedded signatures use backing arrays to store the encrypted payload.
+  * Payloads may be more than 2gb but signatures will not, because embedded signatures use byte arrays to store the payload.
   * If you choose *FileInfo* for one you have to use it for both.
 Or, read the file into a stream with *File.ReadAllBytes*.
   * Leave the **payload** field blank for embedded signatures.